irisnet/irishub/docs/concepts/general-concepts.md

 ### Full Node

-A full node is a fully functional peer in IRIShub network

-- Voting power is 0
-- Save a full backup of transaction history
-- Could be upgrade to validator node
+A full-node is a program that fully validates transactions and blocks of a blockchain.
+It is distinct from a light-node that only processes block headers and a small subset of transactions.
+Running a full-node requires more resources than a light-node but is necessary in order to be a validator.
+In practice, running a full-node only implies running a non-compromised and up-to-date version of the software with low network latency and without downtime.

 ### Validator Node

-- Validator node is a staking pool, which is responsible for signing votes to reach consensus, and verify/execute transactions in blocks.
-It could be seen as miners in PoW blockchains.
-- Participate in on-chain governance, vote for proposals
-- Upgrade software to latest version
+The [IRIS Hub](../get-started/intro.md#iris-hub) is based on [Cosmos SDK](https://cosmos.network/docs/intro/) and [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
+The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
+They must also participate in governance by voting on proposals.
+Validators are weighted according to their total stake.

 ### Validator Candidate Node

-At the start of IRIShub, only top 100 bonded full node will become validator nodes, the rest will become candidates.
+Only top 100 bonded full nodes can become validator nodes, the rest will become candidates.
 The situation will change as delegation amount changes.

-- Voting power is 0；
-- No Block provision

 ## IRIShub User Types

-### Validator
+### Validator Operator

-People that operator validator nodes.
-They must first stake some tokens with certain transaction and is responsible for maintain the validator nodes and get rewards in return.
+A Validator Operator is the only one who can operate his Validator's informations or participate in governance as the validator.

 ### Delegator

-People that cannot, or do not want to run validator operations, can still participate in the staking process as delegators.
+Delegators are IRIS holders who cannot, or do not want to run a validator themselves.
+IRIS holders can delegate IRIS to a validator and obtain a part of their revenue in exchange.
+They can earn as much as the validators and only need to pay some commission.

 ### Profiler